kushgupta-online/python-space-shooter/README.md

 # 🚀 Python Space Shooting Game

-A 2D space shooter game built using Python.
+A 2D space shooting game built using Python where the player controls a spaceship, destroys enemy ships, and avoids collisions while surviving waves of attacks.

 ## Features
-- Player controlled spaceship
+- Player-controlled spaceship
 - Enemy spawning system
 - Shooting mechanics
 - Collision detection
-- Player & enemy health system
+- Player and enemy health system

+## Requirements
+Make sure you have Python installed and install the required library:

+pip install arcade

+## How to Run the Game
+1. Clone the repository
+2. Install the required library
+3. Run the game:

+python main.py

 ## Version
-v1.0 – Initial release
+v1.0 – Initial release of the Space Shooting Game

-## How to Run
-1. Install Python
-2. Install required libraries
-3. Run:

-python main.py